University of Manchester: Student housing

-Ashburne Hall, a catered accommodation offered mainly to undergraduate students, though some places are reserved for postgraduate students.
+Ashburne Hall, a catered hall of residence offered primarily to undergraduates, though some places are reserved for postgraduates.

-Before they merged, the two former universities had for some time been sharing their residential facilities.
+The two predecessor institutions had been sharing their residential facilities for some time before they merged.

 City Campus

-Whitworth Park Halls of Residence is owned by the University of Manchester and houses 1,085 students, located next to Whitworth Park.
-It is notable for its triangular shaped accommodation blocks.
-Their designer took inspiration from a hill created from excavated soil which had been left in 1962 from an archaeological dig led by John Gater.
-A consequence of the triangular design was a reduced cost for the construction company.
-A deal struck between the university and Manchester City Council meant the council would pay for the roofs of all student residential buildings in the area.
-They were built in the mid-1970s.
+Whitworth Park Halls of Residence, located adjacent to Whitworth Park, is owned by the University of Manchester and accommodates 1,085 students.
+The complex is notable for its triangular accommodation blocks.
+Their designer drew inspiration from a mound of excavated soil that had been left on the site in 1962 following an archaeological dig led by John Gater.
+The triangular design had the added benefit of reducing construction costs.
+Under an agreement negotiated between the university and Manchester City Council, the council assumed responsibility for financing the roofs of all student residential buildings in the area.
+The halls were built in the mid‑1970s.